 Building off the previous, with newly-acquired design skills, think about the different doors that can now be opened.
 Before, as a kid, your child would color a picture and rush to show you just how well they stayed inside the lines.
 Then as they got older, they started drawing their own pictures, and begged to be displayed on the refrigerator.

 As a tween, they can start truly developing skills to help them literally create anything imaginable and become an entrepreneur.
-With such skills, they can start building their own personal online brand, and can learn to display it all with the entire world through their own website or YouTube channel (with your help and supervision, of course.)
+With such skills, they can start building their own personal online brand, and can showcase it all through their own website or YouTube channel (with your help and supervision, of course).

 Now they’re developing an entrepreneurial mindset, and instead of having to resort to a lemonade stand to try and earn a few bucks, they can set their sights even higher.